iceddev/cooldux/README.md

 // later something dispatches our action.. dispatch(somethingStart({foo: 'bar'}));

-// and after that, our reducer can deal with as such: export default function reducer(state = initialState, action) {
+// and after that, our reducer can deal with action types as such: export default function reducer(state = initialState, action) {
   switch (action.type) {
     case somethingStart.type: